mdtanveeralamgir/java_spring_boot/README.md

     - When the return is ease the message conversion happens using JacsonHttpMessageConverter
     - JacsonHttpMessageConverter is also AutoConfigared by SpringBoot

+# Path Parameters
+- Any URL includes variables is called path parameter
+- pass the parameter using @PathVariable annotation

 # Error
 - ErrorMvcAutoConfiguration is responsible for generation errors if the URL is incorrect